Dev-Myles/Dev-Myles/README.md

 ![linkedinbanner](https://user-images.githubusercontent.com/87087229/195963576-5e0a827d-e6a8-4060-968f-f2c362154c3a.svg)

-# Hey. :wave:
+# Welcome :wave:

 :dart: My name is Myles and I am a web developer from Iowa.
-I am a self taught developer currently searching and interviewing for web developer positions.
-I am looking to become a full time developer at a company to gain experience and improve my skills.
-My main goal is to become a senior level developer who can handle any task thrown at him.
+I am currently searching and interviewing for a web developer position.
+My main goal is to become a senior developer with a wide skill set fit to handle any situation.

 ## :scroll: Projects

-I love to come up with and work on projects that I can use in my personal life or use technology that I'm interested in learning.
-Theory crafting and rambling about my current/potential projects with other devs is one of my favorite things to do.
+I love to create projects that are useful in my personal life and expand my skills using different technologies.
+Theory crafting and discussing my current/potential projects with other developers is one of my favorite things to do.

 ### My completed projects:
 - Code Cards ---> https://steel-t3.vercel.app/